roytang/blog/content/notes/2014/04/451015355364671488/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/451015355364671488/
+title: ''
 ---

-RT [@Lin_Manuel](https://twitter.com/Lin_Manuel/): If you make friends with solitude, your time with your real-life friends becomes a delightful bonus.
+If you make friends with solitude, your time with your real-life friends becomes a delightful bonus.
 APRIL TRUTH.